-Now, Lee Company employs more than 1,100 individuals with annual revenues of $225 million.
+Now, Lee Company employs more than 1,200 individuals with annual revenues of $215 million.
 The company has won numerous awards for work culture and business accomplishments, and Bill was named a “Most Admired CEO” in 2015 by the Nashville Business Journal.
 With his family’s company thriving, Bill stepped back to serve as Chairman of Lee Company in 2016.
 In 2017, Lee Company was chosen by the Tennessean as the best large company to work for, as chosen by employees.

-In addition to his responsibilities as Chairman of Lee Company, Bill is also active in Triple L Ranch, a fourth-generation family farm founded by his grandparents and operated by his parents, Wallace and Ann Lee.
+In addition to his responsibilities as Chairman of Lee Company, Bill is also active in Triple L Ranch, a fourth-generation family farm founded by his grandparents.
 Triple L Ranch operates a 1,000-acre, 400-head Hereford cattle operation, providing natural beef to farmers markets and farm to table restaurants throughout Middle Tennessee.

-With a belief that education can be the gateway to greater opportunities, Bill currently serves as the 7th Congressional District’s representative to the Tennessee Higher Education Commission.
+With a belief that education can be the gateway to greater opportunities, Bill has served as the 7th Congressional District’s representative to the Tennessee Higher Education Commission.
 He’s also on the Board of Trustees at Belmont University.

 Bill has a heart for serving others.
-Bill is the president of Tennesseans for Economic Growth, past chairman of YMCA of Middle Tennessee, past president of the Associated Builders and Contractors, and has served on the board of several community organizations including Hope Clinic for Women, Men of Valor Prison Ministry, Fellowship of Christian Athletics, Operation Andrew and many others.
+Bill is the past president of Tennesseans for Economic Growth, past chairman of YMCA of Middle Tennessee, past president of the Associated Builders and Contractors, and has served on the board of several community organizations including Hope Clinic for Women, Men of Valor Prison Ministry, Fellowship of Christian Athletics, Operation Andrew and many others.

 Bill is a man of faith, and he and Maria are active in Grace Chapel Church and in numerous faith-based ministries, which have taken him all over the world to serve people in need, including to Africa, Central America, Haiti, and Iraq.